TheCountt/config-mgt-ansible/thirteen.md

 Since we will be using the same Ansible to configure multiple environments, and each of these environments will have certain unique attributes, such as servername, ip-address etc., we will need a way to set values to variables per specific environment.

 For this reason, we will now create a folder to keep each environment’s variables file.
-Therefore, create a new folder env-vars, then for each environment, create new YAML files which we will use to set variables.
+Therefore, create a new folder *env-vars*, then for each environment, create new YAML files which we will use to set variables.

 Your layout should now look like this.